Non-governmental organizations, experts, centres of expertise and research institutes

 - requests for international assistance greater than US$25,000.

-This Consultative Body formulate recommendations and submit them to the Committee for decision during its annual meeting.
+and to formulate recommendations and submit them to the Committee for decision during its annual meeting.